-When you get to Historic Huguenot Street, please park in the parking lot on Broadhead Avenue.
+When you get to Historic Huguenot Street, please park in the parking lot on Broadhead Avenue (across from 6 Broadhead Avenue).
 Following the directional signs from the parking lot onto the carriage path, you will arrive at the DuBois Fort Visitor Center.
 At the Visitor Center, you can purchase tour tickets, browse special exhibitions, watch our new informational video, and visit the Museum Shop.

 Historic Huguenot Street strives to make its grounds, exhibits, and programs accessible to everyone, wherever possible, with understandable limitations given the historic nature of the buildings and grounds.
 For more information about the accessibility of museum houses, please contact the Main Office at (845) 255-1660.
 It is helpful to inform us in advance if you plan to visit the site with someone who has limited mobility so that we can ensure we are prepared.